Wauro21/gan_trimap/README.md

 - Search inside the cloned repository folder __pix2pixHD__, for the `train.py` file and replace it with the one found in this repository [here](train.py).
 This fixes some broken and old dependencies.

 - Download the weights for the trained model (G and D nets) from our [Drive folder](https://drive.google.com/drive/folders/161S-NxOAmuIfHN-Ol2osE6sYp45fZHUK?usp=sharing).
-After download, create a folder called `w` in `pix2pixHD/checkpoints/` and place the files there.
+After download, create the following folder structure `pix2pixHD/checkpoints/w` and place the files inside `w`.
 The result structure should look like this:
 	```
 		pix2pixHD/
 			checkpoints/